-On this page you can find updates about our response and resources available for at-home learning or outdoor activities.
+On this page, you can find updates about our response and resources available for at-home learning or outdoor activities.

-Thank you to everyone who has been so understanding concerning the cancellations and changes to our availability and scheduling.
+Thank you to everyone who has been so understanding concerning the cancellations and changes to our availability and schedule.
 Here you can stay updated about our response.
-We are following the University of Wisconsin-Madison Division of Extension guidelines and the state’s Badger Back Bounce plan.
+We are following the University of Wisconsin-Madison Division of Extension guidelines and the state’s Badger Bounce Back plan.
 For the latest information on COVID-19, visit the Wisconsin Department of Health Services or covid19.wisc.edu which contains more information from the University of Wisconsin about plans and response for COVID-19 (coronavirus).

 Due to the COVID-19 virus outbreak and guidelines from Wisconsin Department of Health Services, UW-Madison, and federal agencies, our office will have limited availability and access.
 Our staff are working remotely and many of our events have been postponed.